 Scalability and Growth

-Shopify scales to billions in GMV.
-Shopify Plus powers brands like Allbirds, Gymshark, and Heinz.
-You can start on Basic Shopify at $39/month and grow into a multi-million dollar operation without migrating platforms.
+Shopify's platform processes huge transaction volume worldwide.
+Shopify Plus powers many large, well-known brands.
+You can start on Basic Shopify, about $39/month and grow into a multi-million dollar operation without switching platforms.

 Cost Comparison